2012 Turkish Cup final: Path to the final

 Bursaspor entered the tournament in the third round.
 They played their first match at their home ground against Şanlıurfaspor, a TFF Second League club.
 In the fourth round, they faced another TFF Second League club in an away game, and won after extra time.
 In the quarter-finals stage, they faced a Süper Lig club, Sivasspor in a neutral venue in Istanbul for both sides.
-Bursaspor played their fourth match in the tournament against Eskişehirspor, this time in Izmir, another neutral venue.
+Bursaspor played their fourth match in the tournament against Eskişehirspor, this time in İzmir, another neutral venue.
 A 3–0 semi-final win against their rivals paved the way for the final against Fenerbahçe.

 Other finalists Fenerbahçe entered the tournament in the third round too.
 Their first match was against Konya Torku Şekerspor, a TFF Second League club, on Fenerbahçe's home ground.
 Their fourth round match was against TFF First League side Samsunspor.
 In the finals stage, Fenerbahçe played all of their matches (including the final) in Ankara 19 Mayıs Stadium, a neutral venue for the club.
 Quarter-final match was against Kayserispor, a game won by a dramatic penalty shoot-out.
 In the semi-finals stage they played against Karabükspor and won by 2–0, paving the way to the final.